Kitchen robots will obviate the need for processed and industrialized food that has devastating consequences for our health.

 - The reservation is sometimes via an app, which does not allow the restaurant to be chosen.

 - The frying is done with deep oil, often recycled, and creates hydrogenated fat.
 (Extremely toxic to the body.)

-- This is bad food for health.
-If you have to eat fast food prep, you better order from the big chains with better quality control.
+- This is a terrible food for health.
+If you must eat fast food prep, you better order from the big chains with better quality control.